msearle5/xygos/docs/option.rst

   levels until the quest is complete, however you will be warned before descending into a quest level.
 Any status effects that sometimes teleports the character up and sometimes teleports them down will always choose down.
-When combined with the option for word of recall scrolls to have no effect, this recreates the previous "ironman" option.
+When combined with the option for recall cards to have no effect, this recreates the previous "ironman" option.

-Word of Recall has no effect ``birth_no_recall``
-  Word of Recall scrolls have no effect.
+Word of Recall has no effect ``birth_no_recall`` Recall cards have no effect.
 When combined with the option to force player descent, this recreates the previous "ironman" option.

 Restrict creation of artifacts ``birth_no_artifacts`` No artifacts will be created.
 Ever.
 Just *how* masochistic are you?